samartrigui/Drupart--RAG/README.md

    docker run -d -p 11434:11434 --name ollama ollama/ollama

-2. Pull and run the model inside Ollama if needed:
+2. Pull and run the LLM model inside Ollama if needed:

    docker exec -it ollama ollama pull llama3.2:1b docker exec -it ollama ollama run llama3.2:1b

+4. Pull the embedding model used for creating embeddings inside Ollama if needed: docker exec -it ollama ollama pull nomic-embed-text:latest

-3. Start Langflow (optional Docker):
+5. Start Langflow (optional Docker):

    docker run -d -p 7860:7860 langflowai/langflow:latest

-4. Build embeddings and ingest into Chroma using the Langflow pipeline (see flow in the repo).
+6. Build embeddings and ingest into Chroma using the Langflow pipeline (see flow in the repo).

 ---